andrew-ma/netplan/README.md

 # Netplan

-NOTE: Only works on Linux!
+* Printing the commands (`--print-only`) works on both Windows and Linux
+* Running the commands (without `--print-only`) only works on Linux

 ## Installation
+> Windows: substitute python3 with python
 ```
-pip install -e .
+python3 -m pip install --upgrade .
 ```

 ## Commands